High-Calorie Foods That Could Cause Weight Gain

 Though tofu is typically low in calories, watch out for baked or flavored packaged varieties, which can up the calorie content considerably (such as baked teriyaki tofu, which has 140 calories per 3 ounces).
 For a lower-calorie option, better to buy it plain and then flavor it up yourself with this quick tofu dinner idea.

 The calories in ramen noodles have fueled many a student through college–one block of prepared ramen noodles has around 380 calories.
 If you're looking to turn the noodles into a more sophisticated, well-balanced meal, try out these healthy ramen noodle recipe ideas.

 Cream of Broccoli Soup

-The bread may be in crumbs, but that doesn't make it calorie-free!
+The bread may be in crumbs, but that doesn't make it low-calorie.
 A 1/3-cup serving of breadcrumbs has about 110 calories, which means if you decide to bread your dish, you'll need to add an extra 100-150 calories to it (depending on your serving size), and much more if it's breaded and fried.

-"pepperoni" to your pizza order is an easy way to add a ton of extra calories (to an already high-calorie meal).
-Top your pie with veggies instead to save more than 100 calories per slice.
+At about 27 calories per small slice, adding the word "pepperoni" to your pizza order is an easy way to add a ton of extra calories (to an already high-calorie meal).
+To cut back on more than 100 calories per slice, top your pie with veggies instead.

 Non-Dairy Ice Cream